CarlinFongang/projet-web-cicd/README.md

 ## 7. Deploy review stage
 ### 7.1.
 Description
-Dans le stage "Deploy review", la pipeline est déclenché uniquement lors des requêtes de fusion (merge requests), une application Heroku (PaaS) est créée pour chaque branche en cours d'examen, dans notre cas il sagit de la branche `new-feats`, utilisant des conteneurs pour le déploiement.
-Le processus comprend l'installation de `npm`, la configuration de l'accès au `registre Heroku`, la création de l'application basée sur la branche, le déploiement des conteneurs, et enfin, la mise en production de l'application sur Heroku.
-Cela permet d'avoir des environnements distincts pour chaque branche en cours d'évaluation, avec une URL de l'environnement de révision disponible pour des tests spécifiques à la branche.
-Un arrêt propre de l'environnement de révision est effectué lors de la fusion effective à la branche principale `main` .
+In the "Deploy review" stage, the pipeline is triggered only during merge requests.
+A Heroku application (PaaS) is created for each branch under review, in our case, it's the `new-feats` branch, using containers for deployment.
+The process includes installing `npm`, configuring access to the `Heroku registry`, creating the application based on the branch, deploying the containers, and finally, putting the application into production on Heroku.
+This allows for distinct environments for each branch under review, with a review environment URL available for branch-specific testing.
+A clean shutdown of the review environment is performed upon successful merging into the main branch `main`.
 >![Alt text](img/image-17.png)
 *script du stage "deploy review"*

 ### 7.2.
-Explications du script
+Explanations
-1. `apk --no-cache add npm`: Installe le gestionnaire de paquets npm nécessaire pour les dépendances du projet.
+1. `apk --no-cache add npm`: Installs the npm package manager required for project dependencies.

-2. `npm install -g heroku`: Installe l'outil de ligne de commande Heroku de manière globale pour faciliter les opérations Heroku.
+2. `npm install -g heroku`: Installs the Heroku command-line tool globally to facilitate Heroku operations.

-3. `heroku container:login`: Authentifie l'utilisateur sur le registre de conteneurs Heroku, permettant ainsi le déploiement ultérieur.
+3. `heroku container:login`: Authenticates the user to the Heroku container registry, enabling subsequent deployment.

-4. `APP_NAME=staticapp-$CI_COMMIT_REF_NAME`: Définit le nom de l'application Heroku en fonction de la branche actuelle.
+4. `APP_NAME=staticapp-$CI_COMMIT_REF_NAME`: Sets the name of the Heroku application based on the current branch.

-5. `[[ ${#APP_NAME} -gt 31 ]] && echo 'the name of the heroku application you want to create is longer than 30 characters' && exit 1`: Vérifie la longueur du nom de l'application Heroku et arrête le script si elle dépasse la limite autorisée (30 caractères sur Heroku).
+5. `[[ ${#APP_NAME} -gt 31 ]] && echo 'the name of the heroku application you want to create is longer than 30 characters' && exit 1`: Checks the length of the Heroku application name and stops the script if it exceeds the allowed limit (30 characters on Heroku).

-6. `heroku create $APP_NAME || echo "project already exist"`: Crée l'application Heroku avec le nom défini précédemment, en évitant une erreur si le projet existe déjà.
+6. `heroku create $APP_NAME || echo "project already exist"`: Creates the Heroku application with the previously defined name, avoiding an error if the project already exists.

-7. `heroku container:push -a $APP_NAME web`: Pousse les images de conteneurs vers l'application Heroku créée, prêtes pour le déploiement.
+7. `heroku container:push -a $APP_NAME web`: Pushes container images to the created Heroku application, ready for deployment.

-8. `heroku container:release -a $APP_NAME web`: Met en production l'application sur Heroku en publiant les conteneurs précédemment poussés.
+8. `heroku container:release -a $APP_NAME web`: Deploys the application to Heroku by releasing the previously pushed containers into production.

 ### 7.3.
 Setup (variable)
 `Settings > CICD > Variables`